awesto/django-shop/README.md

 ### Run the demo in a local virtualenv

-Following the instructions  ``docs/tutorial/intro.rst`` and ``docs/tutorial/quickstart.rst``
-should create a running shop in minutes, prefilled with a dozen of products.
+Following the instructions  ``docs/tutorial/intro.rst`` should create a running shop in minutes, prefilled with a dozen of products.
 You can even pay by credit card, if you apply for your own testing account at Stripe.

 ### Run the demo using Docker

-A faster alternative to run the "polymorphic" demo of **django-SHOP** is to use a prepared Docker container available on the [Docker Hub](https://hub.docker.com/r/awesto/demo-shop-polymorphic/).
+A faster alternative to run the "polymorphic" demo of **django-SHOP** is to use a prepared Docker container available on the [Docker Hub](https://hub.docker.com/r/awesto/demo-shop/).
 If you have a running docker-machine, download and start the demo using:

 ```
-docker run -p 9001:9001 --rm awesto/demo-shop-polymorphic:latest
+docker run --name demo-shop-i18n_polymorphic --env DJANGO_SHOP_TUTORIAL=i18n_polymorphic -p 9001:9001 awesto/demo-shop:latest
 ```

 Then point a browser on the IP address of your docker machine onto port 9001.
 If unsure invoke